Important Questions When Searching For A Horse Boarding Facility – Part 2

 - Can a friend bring their horse to ride with you in arena or trails?
 Not all boarding facilities will allow non-boarding horses on the property for health reasons.
 There are some very contagious illness that can sweep rapidly sweep through a barn.
 I have seen a few boarding facilities that have riding memberships available.
 There is a small fee per ride or per month and a yearly current Coggins must be on file with the facility office.

-- Will your vet go to this facility?
+heard of some facilities that only allow the full service stall boarders use indoor arenas etc. If you are on a lesser board option, make sure you know what you get to use. - Will your vet go to this facility?
 You can call your vet’s office to find out if there will be any change in the farm call fee.

 - Will your farrier go to this facility?
 Ask your farrier if he will travel to the new facility.
 If so, you need to ask if his rates will change.